Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 Levomycetin

-These drops contain an antibiotic of the same name.
-This antibacterial drug effective against bacterial strains.
+These drops contain an antibiotic with the same name.
+This antibacterial drug effective in combating bacterial strains.
 The product is useless for bacteria that are resistant to acidic environments.
-Levomycetin has shown its effectiveness in some types of conjunctivitis (catarrhal, purulent).
+Levomycetin has shown its effectiveness in certain types of conjunctivitis (catarrhal, purulent).

-Such drops are mainly prescribed for patients who suffer from chronic eye diseases...
-When using this agent, medicinal substances are formed in the aquatic environment. eyeball, cornea and vitreous... but this substance does not penetrate into the lens.
+Such drops are mainly prescribed for patients who suffer from chronic eye diseases.
+When using this product, medicinal substances are formed in the aquatic environment eyeball, cornea and vitreous body.
+However This substance does not penetrate into the lens.
 The drug is available in the form of a solution, which is packaged in 10 ml ampoules.
-1 ml contains 2.5 biological material.
+There are 2.5 biological materials in 1 ml.

-These drops are required to be instilled into a sick animal about 3 times a day.
-Before that, you need to cleanse the eyes of the animal from purulent discharge with a bandage or gauze.
+These drops need to be instilled into a sick animal about 3 times a day.
+Before this, you need to clean the animal’s eyes from purulent discharge using a bandage or gauze.
 Treatment must be continued for at least one week.
-If, 5 days after the start of using the drug, the condition of the sick animal has not improved, then the remedy should be changed.
+If 5 days after starting to use the drug the condition of the sick animal has not improved, then the drug should be changed.

-It's great when pet- the cat or cat is healthy and does not get sick.
-But, it often happens that cats, especially those walking on the street, develop eye diseases.
-The most common eye disease in cats is conjunctivitis, and most often it is only a harbinger of a serious illness.
+It's great when pet- the cat is healthy and not sick.
+But it often happens that cats, especially those walking outside, develop eye diseases.
+The most common eye disease in cats is conjunctivitis; most often it is only a harbinger of a serious disease.
 Conjunctivitis is an inflammation of the mucous membrane that covers the eyeball and inner side century.
 Therefore, it is important to determine what type of conjunctivitis a cat has.

 Types of conjunctivitis

 1. Catarrhal- the most simple form diseases.
-It is a harbinger of other forms of conjunctivitis, if you do not provide timely assistance in the treatment of catarrhal conjunctivitis.
+It is a harbinger of other forms of conjunctivitis if assistance in the treatment of catarrhal conjunctivitis is not provided in time.
 Characteristic signs- translucent discharge from the eyes, swelling of the eyelid, itching, photophobia, pain syndrome, redness of the conjunctiva;

-2. Follicular- occurs due to mechanical damage to the eye, in animals it is observed abundant discharge from mucous membranes, fluid, or pus.
-Typical signs are photophobia, the cat begins to scratch the eye with its paw, the third eyelid grows and turns red;
+2. Follicular- occurs due to mechanical damage to the eye, observed in animals copious discharge from mucous, fluid or pus.
+Characteristic signs are photophobia, the cat begins to scratch its eye with its paw, the third eyelid enlarges and turns very red;

-3. Viral- occurs due to the ingestion of bacteria and viruses into the cat's body, when adenovirus infections, with the plague.
-Characteristic signs - the eyes are very swollen, abundant unclear discharge from the eyes, if you do not help in time, purulent discharge from the conjunctival sac begins;
+3. Viral- occurs due to bacteria and viruses entering the cat’s body, when adenoviral infections, with the plague.
+Characteristic signs - the eyes become very swollen, copious cloudy discharge from the eyes, if help is not provided in time, purulent discharge from the conjunctival sac begins;

-4. Bacterial- occurs due to the defeat of the cat by bacteria and viruses - staphylococcus, streptococcus, colibacillus, Koch's sticks.
-Appear due to mechanical damage, hypothermia, can occur as a consequence of past diseases of the throat, nose, ear, skin.
+4. Bacterial- occurs due to damage to the cat by bacteria and viruses - staphylococcus, streptococcus, coli, Koch's sticks.
+Appear due to mechanical damage, hypothermia, can occur as a consequence of previous diseases of the throat, nose, ear, and skin.

-5. Allergic- appears when a cat comes into contact with an allergen, such as: dust, vapors from household chemicals, smoke, perfumes, paints, medicines and other allergens.
-Typical signs - severe redness conjunctiva, abundant and intense discharge of fluid from the eyes, there is even a purulent discharge.
+5. Allergic- appears when a cat comes into contact with an allergen, such as: dust, fumes from household chemicals, smoke, perfumes, paint, medications and other allergens.
+Characteristic signs - severe redness conjunctiva, copious and intense discharge of fluid from the eyes, sometimes even purulent discharge.
 Accompanied by the appearance allergic reactions on the skin, in the nose.

-6. Purulent- the cause of this conjunctivitis is fungi and bacteria.
-The characteristic features are dark red conjunctiva of both eyes, heat cat's body, discharge of pus from the eyes with unpleasant odor...
-With absence quick help cat, eyes become cloudy, the eyelid turns up, the animal's eyesight falls.
+6. Purulent- fungi and bacteria become the cause of such conjunctivitis.
+Characteristic signs are dark red conjunctiva of both eyes, heat cat's body, discharge of pus from the eyes with unpleasant smell.
+With absence quick help cat, the eyes become cloudy, the eyelids roll up, and the animal’s vision decreases.

-7. Phlegmonous (Parenchymal)- very serious and complex inflammation conjunctiva and parenchyma, arises from the ingress of various bacteria.
-Characteristic signs are a rise in temperature, the eyelids are very swollen, a red, swollen conjunctiva, which has a dry surface, bleeds when touched, causes severe pain.
-If treatment is not started on time, abundant purulent discharge begins, abrasions and abscesses appear, a dried scab of a dark red color appears.
+7. Phlegmonous (Parenchymatous)- very serious and complex inflammation conjunctiva and parenchyma, occurs due to the ingress of various bacteria.
+Characteristic signs are fever, the eyelids are very swollen, the red, swollen conjunctiva, which has a dried out surface, bleeds when touched, causing severe pain.
+If treatment is not started in time, profuse purulent discharge begins, abrasions and abscesses appear, and a dried, dark red scab appears.

-8. Chlamydial- arise due to the ingress of chlamydia.
-Typical signs - first affects one eye, after a few days the second, then goes to the nasopharynx.
-Severe tearing of the eyes, pus is released, the eyelid swells, a burning sensation and a rash appear.
+8. Chlamydial- occur due to chlamydia infection.
+Characteristic signs - first it affects one eye, after a few days the second, then moves to the nasopharynx.
+Severe tearing of the eyes, pus is released, the eyelid swells, a burning sensation and rash appear.

-9. Fibrinous (Diphtheric)- this type of conjunctivitis is rare, appears due to chemical burns catching a cat with infections.
-Pseudomembranes are formed on the conjunctiva of the eyelids.
-Typical signs - eyelids swell, there is strong pain, photophobia.
-The conjunctiva is covered with a white film, a yellow and cloudy liquid is released, if it is removed, bleeding sores appear.
+9. Fibrinous (Diphtheritic)- this type of conjunctivitis is rare and appears due to chemical burns, cat infections.
+Pseudomembranes form on the conjunctiva of the eyelids.
+Characteristic signs: the eyelids swell, strong pain, photophobia.
+The conjunctiva becomes covered with a white film, a yellow and cloudy liquid is released, and if it is removed, bleeding ulcers will appear.

-10. Eosinophilic - possible reason occurrence, is the herpes virus or insect bites.
-Typical signs are inflammation of the third eyelid, clouding of the cornea of the eyes, pink-white plaques appear on the conjunctiva.
+10. Eosinophilic - possible reason occurrence is the herpes virus or insect bites.
+Characteristic signs include inflammation of the third eyelid, clouding of the cornea of the eyes, and pink-white plaques appear on the conjunctiva.

-11. Chronic- occurs as a consequence of not treated conjunctivitis of any kind.
-It appears due to re-infection with infection, bacteria, viruses.
-Typical signs - the eyelid swells, there is a discharge from the conjunctival sac.
+11. Chronic- occurs as a consequence of untreated conjunctivitis of any kind.
+Appears due to re-infection with infection, bacteria, viruses.
+Characteristic signs are that the eyelid swells and discharge appears from the conjunctival sac.

-Home treatment is carried out only with an allergic and catarrhal form of conjunctivitis, others only with thorough examination and the supervision of a veterinarian.
+Treatment at home is carried out only for allergic and catarrhal types of conjunctivitis, others only for thorough examination and supervision by a veterinarian.

 Before starting treatment, it is necessary to carry out procedures aimed at removing the causes of conjunctivitis: